vikrantc672/TruFor/README.md

 # For Windows
-Step 1: Put the folder for input images path in docker_run.bat file Step 2: try command docker_build.bat if doesn't run then install docker desktop windows from https://docs.docker.com/desktop/release-notes/ download 24.0
+Step 1: Put the folder for input images path in docker_run.bat file\
+Step 2: try command docker_build.bat if doesn't run then install docker desktop windows from https://docs.docker.com/desktop/release-notes/ download 24.0\
-Step 3: After download install the docker the computer will restart Step 4: Then check if docker installed on not using the command docker -v Step 5: docker_build.bat
+Step 3: After download install the docker the computer will restart\
+Step 4: Then check if docker installed on not using the command docker -v\
+Step 5: docker_build.bat\
+You might need to start the docker from the desktop by clicking on docker shortcut\
-Step 6: docker_run.bat>output.txt
+Step 6: docker_run.bat>output.txt\
 Step 7: Output is shown in output.txt file\